LinHeLurking/python-template/README.md

 - Mypy will generate `*.pyi` files for C++ extension in source tree.
 - All python files and C++ libraries will be packaged as a `.whl` file.

+## Development

+Run `poetry install --with dev` to install all development dependencies.

 ## Run Tests

 Running `pytest tests` is enough.
 Everything will be automatically discoverable in IDE.